The "Enslavers"

 Mark Levin: "...Now before we get to that."

-Teresa Ghilauducci: "Ugh um."
+Teresa Ghilarducci: "Ugh um."

 Mark Levin: "The fact is--isn't it true, Madam--we are denying the federal the tax revenue it deserves?"

-Teresa Ghilauducci: "Um, yeah, well, that..."
+Teresa Ghilarducci: "Um, yeah, well, that..."

 Mark Levin: "Isn't that true.
 I mean if I'm putting that money into a 401(k)--that first of all is ripping me off, as you point out--and then, secondly, there's tens of billions of dollars in taxes the government could be collecting but for the fact that we keep...."

-Teresa Ghilauducci: "Well, you're exactly right."
+Teresa Ghilarducci: "Well, you're exactly right."

 Mark Levin: "Yes."

-Teresa Ghilauducci: "That's exactly right."
+Teresa Ghilarducci: "That's exactly right."

 Mark Levin: "Not so stupid, am I?"